-During the year ended December 31, 2022, the Company exercised the option to PIK interest accrued on the outstanding debt.
-The total outstanding debt had net book value of \$417.7 million (\$335.3 million under a term loan, \$80 million under a revolving credit facility and \$2.4 million under a revolving PIK loan).
-The total PIK interests of \$11.9 million was deferred and compounded and added to the principal balance.
+Since August 11, 2022, the Company has elected to add PIK interest accrued on the outstanding debt, resulting in an increase to the Senior Facilities.
+As of December 31, 2023, the total outstanding debt had a net book value of \$477.0 million (\$382.9 million under the term loan and \$94.1 million under the revolving credit facility) where the total PIK interest of approximately \$71.2 million has been deferred and compounded and added to the principal balance including an additional \$59.3 million during the year ended December 31, 2023.